 - On the following day, the eggs are evaluated to see if fertilization has occurred.
 The fertilized egg still consists of a single cell, but within the egg are two structures called pronuclei.
 One pronuclei contains the genetic material from the egg, and one pronuclei contains the genetic material from the sperm.
 The term for a fertilized egg is an embryo.

-Transfer – A great deal of controversy exists as to whether one should transfer embryos on day three or transfer blastocysts on day five.
-The transfer of high quality day-three embryos or day-five blastocysts can result in a greater than 60 percent “take home baby rate.”
+Transfer – The transfer of high quality day-three embryos or day-five blastocysts can result in a greater than 60 percent “take home baby rate.”
 Just as the number of embryos to be transferred differs based on the patient’s age, we feel that the optimum time for transfer also differs between patients.
-The response to superovulation and the number and quality of the developing embryos enters into this decision.
 Our goal is obtain high-quality embryos and blastocysts that will allow us to meet or be more stringent than the recommendations of the American Society of Reproductive Medicine in hopes of obtaining a single healthy pregnancy.
 Extra embryos will not be transferred during that cycle but can be frozen and saved for later use.

 - The discomfort of embryo transfer is minimal, similar to that of a pelvic exam and Pap smear or intrauterine insemination, so no anesthesia is required.

 - We use the “full bladder” technique for embryo transfer, asking the patient to arrive for the transfer with a full bladder.
 With this technique, an ultrasound scanner is placed on the patient’s lower abdomen over the bladder, allowing the uterus to be viewed.
 In this way, the passage of the catheter containing the embryos can be seen on the ultrasound screen to assure optimal placement of the embryos.